Back to Blog

 What is batch image generation via API?

 Batch image generation is the process of submitting multiple image creation requests to an AI image API in a single operation, rather than making individual calls one at a time.
 It allows you to generate dozens or thousands of images from a list of prompts with automated concurrency, error handling, and result collection.
+With Wireflow, you build a workflow graph once and execute it repeatedly via the REST API at POST /workflows/{id}/execute.

 How many images can I generate in a single batch?